EthicApp-Development/ethicapp-main/CONTRIBUTING.md

 ## 1. Getting started

 If you intent to contribute (thank you), after reviewing this file, please check the [organization repo](https://github.com/EthicApp-Development/organization) for detailed information about coding styles, git guidelines and governance, as well as a more detailed description of the project and its goals.
-Head for issues labeled `good-first-issue` to start your first contributions.
+Head for issues labeled `enhancement` to start your first contributions or raise an issue of your own interest that might prove useful to the overall project.

 When opening the project with `vscode` and its required extensions for this project (see [section 6](#6-required-software)), the [workspace settings](./.vscode/settings.json) will load and your IDE will be ready for development.